brandur/sorg/content/articles/second-wave-api-first.md

 * APIs aren't for building a product that aims to displace the offerings of the underlying platform, but rather for giving users an alternative way to access it.

 * Security models are simplified because they're the same ones used by the product itself.
-Users have the same visibility that they'd have through a first party app, and no more.
+Users have the same visibility that they'd have through a first-party app, and no more.

 * Aiming to support access patterns for a single person, platforms can rate limit much more aggressively to curb expenses and operational problems associated with offering an API.

 APIs should aim to provide a little more leeway than they would for a human, but only nominally so.
 An agent acting on my behalf should be able to occasionally poll LinkedIn for old colleagues that I should be reconnecting with and send them connect requests, but if someone's set up their ClawBot to scrape the entire social graph on their behalf, platforms should feel more than free to throttle the hell out of them and give them a strike towards a permanent ban.

 [Slack's rate limits](https://docs.slack.dev/ai/slack-mcp-server/#rate-limits) are a good example of this, supporting numbers like 50 channel or 100 profile reads per minute.
+You can't build a multi-user app with 50 channel reads per minute, but it's plenty for a single user to access their own account.

 ### Limits of the model (#limits-of-the-model)